Tami T: Life

-They were born in Gothenburg, Sweden.
-With their music and art, they constantly blur and redefine the lines of gender and gender identity.
-They explicitly don't want to define their own gender identity.

-Tami T was part of punk bands as a teenager and at the age of 18, they began producing their own music.
-It wasn't until they moved from Gothenburg to Leipzig, Germany, in 2013, that they started making "glitter electronica" under the name Tami Tamaki. their breakthrough came, when their song I Never Loved This Hard This Fast Before was featured in Ester Martin Bergsmark's 2014 film Something Must Break.
-Since March 2016, their artist name is shortened to Tami T. The artist is now based in Stockholm.
+Tami T was born in Gothenburg, Sweden, and was part of punk bands as a teenager.
+She began producing her own music at the age of 18, and upon moving to Leipzig, Germany in 2013 she started making "glitter electronica" under the name Tami Tamaki.
+Her breakthrough came when the song I Never Loved This Hard This Fast Before was featured in Ester Martin Bergsmark's 2014 film Something Must Break.
+Her music also appeared on the Norwegian TV series Skam.

-They released their debut album High Pitched and Moist in 2019 on the label Trannytone Records.
-When asked about the heavily processed vocals on the album in an interview for the zine FEM, they explained that "by pitching [their voice] up an octave and auto-tuning it, it became a voice I could identify with and an instrument I wanted to work with".

-Their music also appeared on the Norwegian TV series Skam.
-They have co-produced the song "A Part of Us" on Fever Ray's 2017 album Plunge and toured with them.
+She began using the artist name Tami T in March 2016, and she is now based in Berlin.
+Her debut album High Pitched and Moist was released in 2019 on the label Trannytone Records.
+When asked about the heavily processed vocals on the album in an interview for the zine FEM, she explained that "by pitching [their voice] up an octave and auto-tuning it, it became a voice I could identify with and an instrument I wanted to work with".
+In 2017, she co-produced the song "A Part of Us" on Fever Ray's album Plunge and toured with them.